anna099/hegel/observing-self/4-phrenology.md

 *committing murder*, *writing poetry*, and so forth, might each by accompanied by its own proper feeling, [with] its own particular location as well.'[^48] But is *any* such feeling in the head determinate enough to give us its location?
-Of course, Hegel had no knowledge of MRI scans, but a contemporary quasi-phrenologist might want to suggest that a scan of the brain can reveal which particular region is 'engaged' during a certain kind of activity.
+Of course, Hegel had no knowledge of <span class="sc">MRI</span> scans, but a contemporary quasi-phrenologist might want to suggest that a scan of the brain can reveal which particular region is 'engaged' during a certain kind of activity.
 But what if some strange individual was committing murder while also writing poetry -- which of their 'engaged regions' in the scan (or which of their 'feelings', for the traditional phrenologist) is to be associated with each of their activities?
 As Hegel puts it, a murderer 'is neither only this abstraction of a murderer, nor does he have only *one* protuberance and *one* indentation.'[^49]

 These criticisms lead Hegel to suppose that phrenological 'reasoning' is, in fact, nothing but *imagination*.
 'One *can imagine* the murderer with a high